Pauan/ar/lib/nuit/README.md

               corge
         JSON  ["foo", "bar qux"]

-  4. If the second line *does* have a greater indent than the first line then it is added to the list:
+  4. If the second line *does* have a greater indent than the first line, then it is added to the list:

         Nuit  @foo bar qux
                 corge